What haemorrhoids actually are

 - A feeling of pressure or a lump at the anus

-- Bright red blood streaks, usually small in amount
+- Bright red blood streaks, usually small amounts

-In the postpartum period haemorrhoids are often confused with two other conditions.
-That is not being fussy; it is practical because the treatment may differ.
+In the postpartum period, haemorrhoids are often confused with two other problems.
+That is not a small detail, because the treatment can differ.

 Anal vein thrombosis

-This is a sudden, very painful lump at the anus, often with intense pressure.
-It can look bluish‑violet and usually hurts regardless of bowel movements.
-It is sometimes called an external haemorrhoid but is a different condition.
+This is a sudden, very painful lump at the anus, often with a strong feeling of pressure.
+It can look blue-violet and often hurts independently of bowel movements.
+Sometimes it is called an external haemorrhoid, but it is a different condition.

 Anal fissure

 An anal fissure is a small tear in the skin.
-Typical signs are a sharp, stabbing pain during bowel movements, often like a cut, and sometimes persistent burning afterwards.
-Here the main focus is on keeping stool soft and reducing irritation.
+Typical is a sharp pain during bowel movements, often like a cut, and sometimes ongoing burning afterwards.
+Here, softening the stool and reducing irritation are especially important.

 Safe relief: what usually helps in the postpartum period

-The goal is not to make everything disappear instantly.
-The aim is less pressure, less irritation and a bowel movement without straining.
+The goal is not to make everything disappear at once.
+The aim is less pressure, less irritation, and a bowel movement without straining.
 When that is achieved, the situation improves for many within days to a few weeks.

 Keep stool soft without drama